jmyers7/book/_build/html/_sources/chapters/14-stat-infer.md

 where $r:\bbr^m \to \bbr$ is a real-valued function.
 An observed value $t$ of $T$ is called an _observed statistic_ or _empirical statistic_.
 ```

-If we conceptualize the components of a random vector $\bX$ as a dataset $X_1,X_2,\ldots,X_m$, then a statistic
+If we conceptualize the components of a random vector $\bX$ as a random sample $X_1,X_2,\ldots,X_m$, then a statistic

 $$
 T = r(X_1,X_2,\ldots,X_m)
 $$

-is simply a function of the data.
-Crucially important examples of statistics include those defined as follows:
+is simply a function of the sample.
+Crucially important examples of statistics (and empirical statistics) include those defined as follows:

 ```{prf:definition}
 :label: sample-mean-var-def